Blyfh/Assemblitor/README.md

 <img src="https://github.com/Blyfh/Assemblitor/blob/main/program/sprites/Assemblitor/icon.png" align="left" width="100"/>

 Assemblitor is a light-weight editor for a simple dialect of Assembly.

-It was made in Python 3.11 and supports any Python version above 3.9.
+Easily write, edit and execute your code in a visual user inteface that comes with some quick tools to help you develop.

 <br clear="left"/>

+# Requirements

+* any Python version above 3.9
+* Python Imaging Library

 # Getting Started